antmarakis/AI-Projects/Spoken Digits Recognition/README.md

 # Dataset

-The dataset contains recordings from 15 speakers (note that one user speaks German, so we removed her), sampled at a rate of 22050 and with one channel (mono).
-The recordings are available in 19 different speeds.
-In total, there are about 2500 recordings, from both genders.
-Because, though, some recordings are too fast/slow, we remove them to have a smoother learning process.
-Finally, we hold one speaker for validation (Bruce).
+The dataset contains recordings from speakers sampled at a rate of 22050 and with one channel (mono).
+The recordings are available in different speeds and include audio files from both genders.
+From this collection of recordings, we hold one speaker for validation (Bruce).

 Firstly, we read our data using `Scipy` and we filter them using a Butterworth filter (bidirectional).
 The bidirectional filtering results in no phase created in the signals.